Today I’m thankful that I can take as many random academic courses as I wish.

 Embed from Getty Images

-Today I’m thankful for olives.
+Today I’m thankful for vegan pizza.

 Embed from Getty Images